microsoft/api-guidelines/graph/omitting-properties.md

 ```

 - `propertyName` matches the name of the original property.
 It is followed by the annotation `@omitted`.
-- The value is a JSON payload with one property - `code` - whose value is one of the pre-defined "reason codes".
+- The value is a JSON payload with one property - `code` - whose value is one of the predefined "reason codes".
 This value can be interpreted programatically, and it is also human-readable.

 App code can interpret this portion of the response to pivot its business logic.
 For example, a developer can create a multi-tenant application that works in all tenants, even ones that never have access to certain property values; the app can detect when values are omitted and react as appropriate.